dijonmusters/build-a-twitter-clone-with-the-next.js-app-router-and-supabase/14-create-a-postgresql-join-table-in-supabase-studio/README.md

 **[📹 Video](TODO)**

-In this lesson, we create a PostgreSQL join table for `likes`.
+In this lesson, we create a PostgreSQL join table for `likes` in the [Supabase](https://supabase.com) dashboard.
 This has a many-to-many relationship between the `profiles` and `tweets` table, allowing us to store each instance of a like between a user and a tweet.

 Additionally, we create Row Level Security (RLS) polices to enable `select`, `insert` and `delete`.